 This is important because with devices like Google Home and Alexa becoming more and more popular, you’ll see this trend continually increasing.
 You want to be prepared for it.

-The last thing you want to do issue seventy, eighty percent of the searches being voice search and then you start optimizing for it.
+The last thing you want to do is issue seventy, eighty percent of the searches being voice search and then you start optimizing for it.
 You want to do it now before it gets to that point and no content marketing institute will teach you this.
-Get known to all types of content marketing as much as you can.
+Get know to all types of content marketing as you can.

 Videos/Visual Content Marketing